opticdev/optic/website/blog/ronak-internship.md

 <!--truncate-->

 At Optic, I got to work on a wide variety of features and improvements.
 The first product I worked on at Optic was the Optic Demo.
 Optic needed an interactive demo on their main site to allow potential users and customers to quickly and easily understand the value proposition that Optic would give you.
 I built an interactive demo, based upon the core Optic UI, allowing users to use the actual Optic product on an example API.
-This demo is currently embedded on the main website and you can try it out [here](https://demo.useoptic.com).

 ![The Optic Demo](/img/blog-content/demo.png)